jvinals/agent-protocol/backend/README.md

 This is a simple FastAPI server that exposes two endpoints:

-- `/chat` receives a piece of text and echoes back a response.
-Replace the logic with an AI model (e.g. OpenAI) to create a real agent.
+- `/chat` receives text and echoes back a response.
+Replace the logic with your own AI model to create a real agent.
-- `/tts` converts text to speech using `pyttsx3` and returns an MP3 file.
+- `/tts` converts text to speech using the ElevenLabs API and returns an MP3 file.

 ## Setup